 - Meanwhile, cook egg noodles according to package directions, drain and set aside.

-- Sprinkle flour mixture over cooked mushrooms and toss to combine. pepper.
+- Sprinkle flour mixture over cooked mushrooms and toss to combine.
 Toss to coat all the mushroom mixture.

 - Add broth, wine and Worcestershire sauce to mushroom mixture and stir to combine.
 Stir in spinach, cover with lid and turn heat down to very low.
 (I just turn it off.)
 The spinach will wilt in just a few minutes.